RushingLabs/javascript-series/README.md

 A series to learn the JavaScript basics.
 Everything runs completely in the browser.

 All parts of this series will run from a single web page, however the course will not be focused on web development specifically.
-This is simply the lowest-barrier of starting to learn: (a) get into the language mechanics, (b) avoid
+This is simply the lowest-barrier of starting to learn: (a) get into the language mechanics, (b) avoid extra dependencies on outside tooling (e.g. Node.js).

+This series is best explored on a device where you can comfortably use the browser's Developer Tools.

 1. Let's run JavaScript in an HTML file